OpenGeoMetadata/opengeometadata.github.io/docs/legacy-versions/gbl-1.0.md

 ---
 layout: default
 title: GBL 1.0
-parent: Legacy Schemas
+parent: Legacy Versions
 nav_order: 2
 ---

 # GBL 1.0

-Overview of the GeoBlacklight 1.0 metadata schema
+GeoBlacklight metadata schema version 1.0
 {: .fs-6 .fw-300 }

 This is a legacy format.
-As of 2022, the GeoBlacklight Community recommends using the [OGM Aardvark schema](../../aardvarkSchema).
+The GeoBlacklight Community recommends using [OGM Aardvark](../../current-schema/ogm-aardvark) for GeoBlacklight versions 4.0 and higher.

 ---